ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-A high level pseudocode of the two main steps of the ARO algorithm is given in Pseudocode \ref{aro_main_steps_algo}.
-The algorithm proceeds in this way until a robust local minimum is found i.e. a point at which no possible direction in the neighbourhood exists which can decrease the worst-case cost.
-In the following sections, we consider each of the steps in Pseudocode \ref{aro_main_steps_algo} in detail in order to make our intuitive understanding more rigorous.
+A high-level psuedocode of the main steps of the ARRTOC algorithm is provided in Pseudocode \ref{arrtoc_main_steps_algo}.
+In the following sections, we consider each of the steps in Pseudocode \ref{arrtoc_main_steps_algo} in detail in order to make our intuitive understanding more rigorous.